walmartlabs/ridicule/README.md

 At the start of the server, all configured routes are registered with a random 40 character prefix. (e.g. the route `/foo` is mocked out at `/(uuid)/foo`)

-When the mock server is enabled (set at runtime in the plugin configuration, or togglable at anytime at `mocksAdminPath`, if it the server has been hapi server has beenstarted with with either the 'admin', or 'mocks' configuration label), all incoming requests are matched against the configured `apiPrefix`.
+When the mock server is [enabled](#enabling-your-mocks), all incoming requests are matched against the configured `apiPrefix`.
 When a match is found, the request is internally forwarded to the mock route handler.

 You have the ability to bailout on mocking out the request in a handler (useful for when you are mocking out only a subset of a querystring based system, since hapi